pattusdev/Cinema-booking-system23738/README.md

 * [Functions](#functions)

 ## About
-This project aimed to broaden the knowledge of programming and the use of my knowledge in practice.
-The main goal was to create a modern application that is functional and fault-tolerant.
-This application is used to book seats in a cinema.
-Users can browse the repertoire, select a day and time, and then reserveSeatConfiguration seats.
-The seats are divided into already reserved and unreserved.
-All data is stored in the database.
-Users can register and log into the system.
-Administrator is able to do CRUD operations on movies and screening times.
-The app was tested on mobile devices.
+The goal of this project was to increase my programming expertise and apply it to real-world situations.
+The primary objective was to develop a fault-tolerant, useful, and contemporary application.
+You use this app to reserve a seat at a movie theater.
+After perusing the repertoire and choosing a time and day, users can reserveSeatConfiguration seats.
+There are two categories for the seats: reserved and open.
+The database contains all of the data.
+Users are able to sign up and access the system.
+The administrator can perform CRUD actions on movies and screening schedules.
+Mobile devices were used for testing the software.

 ## Changelog
 15 December 2023: